 - Keep an eye on your son’s social networks.
 Online, boys can feed their obsession in isolation.
 Bodybuilding and fitness forums can promote risky training, dangerous supplementing and unattainable body ideals that boys may pursue without checking with you, a doctor or coach.
 Also, boys can expose themselves to constant criticism by posting photos of themselves to social networks.

 - Talk about ‘real’ girls.
 Highly sexualised media can distort boys' understanding of girls, relationships, and what the opposite sex looks like.
 Talk about how media represents an extreme perspective that's not realistic and is often surgically enhanced.

 As parents, we have an instinctive understanding of our children.
 If you feel that something is not quite right with your son, but he won’t open up, trust your instincts.
 Enlist the help of an outsider such as a trusted teacher, school counsellor or family doctor.
 If however, body issues are significant in terms of their impact on your son’s functioning, or they represent a significant change for your son, it is important to seek help from a mental health professional.

 Our mission at Trinity Grammar School is to provide a thoroughly Christian education for boys from Pre-Kindergarten to Year 12, imparting knowledge and understanding of the world we live in, and recognising the importance of spiritual qualities in every sphere of learning.

+We are committed to the health and wellbeing of every student.
 Trinity’s Pastoral Care guidelines focus on the fundamentals of good parenting — providing both care and discipline — enabling boys to grow into self-confident, trustworthy and resilient young men.
 Combined with an ongoing partnership between the School and home, your son will thrive in a consistent, caring and nurturing environment.